kasperdevofficial/ESP-Hack-Unity-Games/README.md

 # ESPHack
-To use the ESP Hack Cheat, create a new hack function and find an Active class and a new Awake function like that and that's it ....
+To use the ESP Hack Cheat, create a new hack function and find an Active class and a new OnGUI function like that and that's it ....

 ----------